 I tried to wear a brave face while the doctors completed the paperwork, but still tears welled up in my eyes.
 When my daughter saw them, she looked at me hard, her own baby blues were ice cold as she asked, “Why are you crying?”

 That was the first thought in my head, closely followed by this is my fault and a flood of evidence that supported this belief.
 I missed too many family dinners and depression’s early warning signs.
 I made a comment about the amount of sugar she was eating.
 When she was a baby, I let her cry herself to sleep.

 And the absolute worst thought: I failed to teach my daughter the most basic lesson–that life was worth living.

 I was a shitty mom.

 In response, I went home that afternoon, scoured her room, and read her journal because surely something else had happened.
 Someone else had done something to cause her depression.
-Not my greatest moment.
+It was not my greatest moment.

 She has yet to forgive me for the breach of privacy, though we’ve managed to somehow move past it.
-What’s more, there was nothing else.
+And there was nothing else.
 At least nothing traumatic.
 Just my parenting.